mgaudin/Hy2roresO/docs/about-docs/acknowledgments.rst

 Greetings to the Ecole Nationale des Sciences Géographiques for the working conditions provided.

-Finally, a thought to Nicolas, Luc, Marion, Alice, Jocelyn, Mattthieu, Hugo and most of the time Robin, that supported us during the whole development of this project.
+Finally, a thought to Nicolas, Luc, Marion, Alice, Jocelyn, Matthieu, Hugo and most of the time Robin, that supported us during the whole development of this project.